 Sometimes, that means a call to untangle something.
 Sometimes it means a little note in the margin that says, “This lands; don’t cut it.”

 I read in passes, and what I focus on depends on what you have requested for the job.
 Do you only want proofreading?
 Then that’s all I’ll do.
 If I see other issues, I’ll make suggestions on them in my comment sheet.
-I won’t go beyond my mandate, costing you extra money, unless you choose to expand the job scope.
+I won’t go beyond my mandate, costing me money for work you didn’t approve, unless you choose to expand the job scope.
 That’s respect.

 Do you want “overall editing” although you are at the line editing phase?
 (Because sometimes what a manuscript needs does not fall politely into the editorial categories.)
 I’ll start with this: